ArvindRoshaan/fantastic-octo-waffle/README.md

 ### Problem Statement
 Given a domain specific-query, retrieve the most relevant passage from a multi-domain corpus and extract the answer from the passage.
 The challenge had certain incredible restrictions:
-1) Training and Inference only can use a Standard Google Colab CPU. *Yes, NO GPUs allowed for even training the models!*
+1) Training and Inference can ONLY use a Standard Google Colab CPU. *Yes, NO GPUs allowed for even training the models!*
 2) Inference time to be within 1 second per query.
 Quicker the better!

 Example #1: